Buy house in Chiang Mai: Our Legal Guide for Foreigners

 The 30-year leasehold agreement

-Foreigners are not allowed to own land in Thailand.
+Foreigners cannot own land in Thailand.
 However, they may legally enter into a lease agreement for up to 30 years, non-renewable, as provided under the Thai Civil and Commercial Code.
 This lease must be formalized in writing and registered with the Land Department to be enforceable against third parties.
 The lease grants the foreign lessee the right to occupy and use the land for residential purposes during the lease term.

-Lease contracts can be structured to require payment in full at the outset or in regular installments over the term.
-The lessee may also have rights to transfer or sublease, provided these rights are expressly included in the agreement.
+Lease contracts can require full payment at the outset or regular installments over the lease term.
+If you plan to buy a house in Chiang Mai as a foreigner, review whether the lessee has rights to transfer or sublease the property.
+These rights should be clearly stated in the agreement.

 Acquiring a condominium unit in full ownership

-One of the most secure and straightforward ways to buy a house in Chiang Mai is through the purchase of a condominium unit.
-According to the Condominium Act B.E.
-2522 (1979), foreign nationals may acquire freehold ownership of condominium units, provided that the cumulative foreign ownership does not exceed 49% of the total floor area of the condominium project.
+One of the most secure and straightforward ways to buy a house in Chiang Mai as a foreigner is by purchasing a condominium unit.
+Under the Condominium Act B.E.
+2522 (1979), foreign nationals can acquire freehold ownership of condominium units, provided the total foreign ownership does not exceed 49% of the condominium project’s floor area.

-The ownership of the condominium unit must be registered at the Land Department, and title deeds will be issued in the name of the foreign buyer.
+The ownership of the condominium unit must be registered at the Land Department, and the title deed will be issued in the foreign buyer’s name.

-This method remains the most common legal avenue for foreign nationals seeking property rights in Thailand, offering full ownership, ease of transfer, and clear protection under Thai law.
+This method remains the most common legal route for foreign nationals seeking property rights in Thailand.
+It offers full ownership, ease of transfer, and clear protection under Thai law.

 Constructing a house on leased land

-Another legal alternative for foreigners is to construct a residential building on land that is leased for a term of 30 years.
-While the foreigner does not own the land, they may retain ownership of the building, provided the lease agreement contains an explicit clause granting the lessee this right.
+Another legal alternative for foreigners is constructing a residential building on land leased for 30 years.
+If you decide to buy a house in Chiang Mai as a foreigner, you do not own the land but can retain ownership of the building, provided the lease agreement explicitly grants you this right.

-Construction must be preceded by obtaining a building permit in the name of the foreign lessee.
-The permit and any construction contracts must be aligned with the lease terms.
-It is advisable that the construction agreement clearly stipulates the rights of the foreigner over the building and its eventual fate at the end of the lease term.
-In practice, the building may be transferred, removed, or negotiated for continued use, depending on the lease terms.
+Before construction begins, the foreign lessee must obtain a building permit in their name.
+The permit and any construction contracts must align with the lease terms.
+It is advisable for the construction agreement to clearly outline the foreigner’s rights over the building and its fate at the end of the lease term.
+In practice, the building may be transferred, removed, or renegotiated for continued use, depending on the lease terms.

-This arrangement allows greater flexibility for foreigners desiring a standalone house while remaining in conformity with Thai property laws.
+This arrangement provides greater flexibility for foreigners who want a standalone house while complying with Thai property laws.

 Get expert legal guidance.

-Once a suitable property or lease option has been identified, conducting a due diligence is crucial to avoid legal risks.
-The due diligence process includes verification of land title and ownership, ensuring that the property is free from encumbrances, and confirming compliance with zoning and construction regulations.
+Once you identify a suitable property or lease option, conducting due diligence is crucial to avoid legal risks.
+The due diligence process includes verifying land title and ownership, ensuring the property is free from encumbrances, and confirming compliance with zoning and construction regulations.

 The most secure land title in Thailand is the Chanote (Nor Sor 4 Jor).
 It provides full ownership rights and clear land boundaries.
-Other types like Nor Sor 3 or Nor Sor 3 Gor provide only possessory rights and may pose legal complications.
+Other titles, such as Nor Sor 3 or Nor Sor 3 Gor, offer only possessory rights and may pose legal complications.
 A lawyer should confirm that the seller has legitimate ownership or leasing rights over the property.

-If the property is held by a company, the buyer should verify the company’s registration documents, including the Company Affidavit, shareholders list, and board resolutions authorizing the sale.
+If the property is held by a company, the buyer should verify the company’s registration documents, including the Company Affidavit, shareholder list, and board resolutions authorizing the sale.

-A lawyer must investigate whether the property is free of encumbrances such as mortgages, servitudes, or litigation.
-It is also important to verify zoning regulations, road access, and building permits if construction is involved.
-If the house is built on leased land, the lease must be registered and should clearly outline the rights to construct, use, and transfer the building.
+A lawyer must also investigate whether the property is free of encumbrances such as mortgages, servitudes, or litigation.
+If you plan to buy a house in Chiang Mai as a foreigner, verify zoning regulations, road access, and building permits if construction is involved.
+If the house is built on leased land, the lease must be registered and clearly outline the rights to construct, use, and transfer the building.

-Once the property passes legal checks, a Reservation Agreement is signed.
+Once the property passes legal checks, the buyer signs a Reservation Agreement.
 This agreement outlines the buyer’s intent to purchase the property and reserves it for a limited time.
-It usually involves the payment of a reservation deposit and defines the agreed price, timeframe for signing the final contract, and penalties for withdrawal or breach.
-Although this contract does not transfer ownership, it secures the buyer’s rights pending the final Sale and Purchase Agreement.
+It typically involves a reservation deposit and defines the agreed price, timeframe for signing the final contract, and penalties for withdrawal or breach.
+While this contract does not transfer ownership, it secures the buyer’s rights pending the final Sale and Purchase Agreement when you buy a house in Chiang Mai as a foreigner.

 Step 5: Transferring funds from abroad

-When you buy a house in Chiang Mai, Thai law requires that all funds used in the transaction originate from outside Thailand.
-These funds must be converted into Thai Baht by a local bank and documented with a Foreign Exchange Transaction Form (FET Form) for amounts exceeding USD 50,000.
+When buying a house in Chiang Mai as a foreigner, Thai law requires that all funds used in the transaction originate from outside Thailand.
+These funds must be converted into Thai Baht by a local bank.
+A Foreign Exchange Transaction Form (FET Form) is required for amounts exceeding USD 50,000.

-The buyer must ensure that the name on the transfer matches the name on the SPA and land documents to avoid delays or legal disputes.
-This form is required to complete the property registration and is essential when repatriating funds later.
+The buyer must ensure that the name on the transfer matches the name on the SPA and land documents.
+This helps avoid delays or legal disputes.
+The form is necessary to complete the property registration and essential for repatriating funds later.

 To complete the process of buying a house in Chiang Mai, the transfer of ownership rights must be officially registered at the Land Department.
-This step is essential to make the transaction legally binding.
+This step is essential to make the transaction legally binding when you buy a house in Chiang Mai.
 Both parties, or their legal representatives, must be present on the scheduled day.
-The Land Officer will examine the documentation and record the new ownership or lease in the land registry.
+The Land Officer will review the documentation and record the new ownership or lease in the land registry.

 The transaction becomes legally effective only after the payment of government duties.
-These include a transfer fee based on the appraised value, as well as other applicable taxes such as stamp duty, Specific Business Tax, or Withholding Tax depending on the seller’s profile.
-These amounts and their allocation should be set out in the Sale and Purchase Agreement.
+These include a transfer fee based on the appraised value, as well as other applicable taxes such as stamp duty, Specific Business Tax, or Withholding Tax, depending on the seller’s profile.
+The Sale and Purchase Agreement should clearly set out these amounts and their allocation.
 Once registration is completed and fees are paid, the legal transfer is final.

 Yellow Book and Pink Card: Proof of Residence

-After buying a house in Chiang Mai, foreigners are advised to apply for a Yellow Book (Tabien Baan).
-It is a household registration document that proves residency and facilitates interaction with Thai authorities, although it does not confer ownership.
+After buying a house in Chiang Mai as a foreigner, you should apply for a Yellow Book (Tabien Baan).
+This household registration document proves residency and facilitates interaction with Thai authorities.
+However, it does not confer ownership when you buy a house in Chiang Mai.

-Additionally, the Pink ID Card can be obtained as a national ID for foreigners with a Yellow Book.
-It simplifies interactions with local banks, hospitals, and government institutions.
+Additionally, foreigners with a Yellow Book can obtain a Pink ID Card.
+This national ID simplifies interactions with local banks, hospitals, and government institutions.

 Conclusion

-While foreigners cannot legally own land in Thailand, the legal system provides safe and effective alternatives to buy a house in Chiang Mai.
+While foreigners cannot legally own land in Thailand, the legal system provides safe and effective alternatives for buying a house in Chiang Mai.
 Through registered leases, condominium purchases, or house construction on leased land, foreigners can secure long-term residential rights.

-The legal journey to buy a house in Chiang Mai requires diligence, legal oversight, and strict compliance with Thai laws.
+The legal journey to buy a house in Chiang Mai as a foreigner requires diligence, legal oversight, and strict compliance with Thai laws.
 Every step—from property selection and due diligence to fund transfers and registration—demands professional support.
-With proper legal structuring, it is entirely possible to acquire and enjoy residential property in Chiang Mai safely and legally.
+With proper legal structuring, foreigners can acquire and enjoy residential property in Chiang Mai safely and legally.

-Foreign buyers should always work with experienced property lawyers to ensure that all documents are compliant and that the transaction is registered correctly.
-This is not only to comply with Thai law but also to protect the buyer’s investment for the long term.
+Foreign buyers should always work with experienced property lawyers to ensure compliance with all documents and proper registration of the transaction.
+This not only ensures compliance with Thai law but also protects the buyer’s investment for the long term.

-If you plan to buy house Chiang Mai, consult our legal team to assess your options and secure your transaction with confidence.
+If you plan to buy a house in Chiang Mai as a foreigner, consult our legal team to assess your options and secure your transaction with confidence.

 No. Under Thai law, foreign nationals are strictly prohibited from owning land anywhere in Thailand.